bkp5190/LearningRust/1.Variables and Mutability/README.md

     - Use the `const` or `let` keywords to initialize variables

-    - The Rust compiler can interpret type annontations
+    - Type annotations are optional

     - Examples: <br/>